falcosecurity/falcosidekick/README.md

   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 datadog:
-  #apikey: ""  # Datadog API Key, if not empty, Datadog output is enabled
+  # apikey: "" # Datadog API Key, if not empty, Datadog output is enabled
+  # host: "" # Datadog host.
+Override if you are on the Datadog EU site.
+Defaults to american site with "https://api.datadoghq.com"
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 alertmanager: